eodash/eodash/docs/configuration.md

 };
 ```

-A served file is loaded directly by the browser without a build step, so it cannot use `import` statements or define new internal widgets.
+A served file is loaded directly by the browser.
+Because it is not processed by a bundler, it cannot use bare module specifiers (like `import { ref } from "vue"`) or define new internal widgets via `.vue` files.
 It can still reference any internal widget already compiled into the bundle, along with [web-component](/widgets/webcomponent-widgets) and iframe widgets.

 The `config` property also accepts a callback that returns a configuration.
 The callback can be async and runs inside the host application's module graph, so it can dynamically `import` a configuration module — which is itself processed by the host's bundler, restoring the ability to import files and folders: